 Go Beyond Marrakesh: A National Geographic Journey Across Morocco

-Morocco, the captivating North African gem, has long been a dream destination for travellers seeking to experience a rich blend of culture, history, and natural beauty.
+Morocco is a captivating North African gem that’s long been a dream destination for travellers looking for a rich blend of culture, history, and natural beauty.

-After exploring Morocco on a National Geographic Journey, I can attest that this is an incredibly diverse country.
-From the endless expanses of Saharan sand dunes, to towering skyscrapers, there is a world of adventure beyond the markets of Marrakesh’s medinas.
+After exploring Morocco on a National Geographic Journey, I can assure you that it’s an incredibly diverse country.
+From the endless expanses of Saharan sand dunes, to towering skyscrapers, there’s a world of adventure beyond the markets of Marrakesh’s medinas.

 1. Casablanca – the Modern Face of Morocco

 As Morocco’s most populous city, Casablanca serves as the nation’s economic hub and is home to a population of three million.
-The city has transformed from its traditional narrow streets to a skyline dominated by soaring skyscrapers, leaving me in awe of the modern face of Morocco.
+The city has transformed from its traditional narrow streets to a skyline dominated by soaring skyscrapers that will leave you in awe.

 Where to stay in Casablanca: Art Palace Suites & Spa – this is where we stayed.
 The gorgeous suites, Moroccan hamman, and traditional dishes served were to die for (I highly recommend getting a tagine here).